St Gobhan: St. Gobhan of Seagoe in Iveagh

 This boundary remained for many centuries until the Plantation of Ulster when in 1605 "The land east of the Upper Bann on the shore of Lough Neagh, known as Clanbrassilagh was formally annexed to the County of Ardmaghe...becoming eventually the barony of Oneilland East".
 The continuous spread of urban development and the re-designation of boundaries has masked or obliterated the ancient topography allowing many small and independent hamlets to be swallowed up.

 Seagoe continued its independent existence until in 1888 the Local Government (Ireland) Act 1898 facilitated its inclusion into Portadown Urban District.

-So although present-day Seagoe by definition is in county Armagh, its location and ancient history displays an affinity and tenuous bond of ecclesiastical ties with the lands within the historical diocese of Down and Dromore.
+So although present-day Seagoe by definition is in county Armagh, its location and ancient history display an affinity and tenuous bond of ecclesiastical ties with the lands within the historical diocese of Down and Dromore.
 The original foundation of St. Gobhan's church is in the ancient cemetery some one hundred yards distance from the present church.
-The old church ruins set amid tall Yew trees and ornate headstones are a poignant reminder of many past incarnations.
+The old church ruins set amid tall yew trees and ornate headstones are a poignant reminder of many past incarnations.